 Will Insurance Cover Reconstructive Surgery?

-Unlike elective cosmetic procedures, most insurance carriers do cover reconstructive surgery, especially if you are experiencing a functional problem.
+Unlike elective cosmetic procedures, most insurance carriers cover the costs of reconstructive surgery, especially if you are experiencing a functional problem.
 To be safe, be sure to have your surgeon write a letter and take photos detailing your case.